-Energy management systems do not only provide the ability to increase overall energy efficiency, but provide also the opportunity to offer DR capacity based upon the resources managed by the EMS.
+Besides potentially helping increase the overall energy efficiency, depending on the context and its use, energy management systems provide also the opportunity to offer DSF capacity based upon the resources managed by the EMS.

 According to the estimations made by the EC, 200 million smart meters for electricity will be installed in 2020, representing approximately 72% of all European consumers.
-The EC recommends that these intelligent metering systems should enable demand response and other energy services to evolve20.
+The EC recommends that these intelligent metering systems should enable demand response and other energy services to evolve.